mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 7/JTAS_-_Volume_7_May24.md

 by presenting himself as exactly what a layperson thinks a brilliant scientist would look like.
 His rigid posture and unusual grooming speak

-to his pomposity and self-
-assuredness, which is exactly
-what draws inexperienced and
-easily-led benefactors to him.
+to his pomposity and self-assuredness, which is exactly what draws inexperienced and easily-led benefactors to him.